The geometric average size of Selmer groups over function fields: Introduction

 \subsection{Acknowledgements}

 I thank Ravi Vakil for guiding me down a fascinating path that eventually led to this problem.
 I thank Anand Deopurkar for pointing out the key reference \cite{de-jongF:on-the-geometry-of-principal-homogeneous-spaces}.
 Thanks to Tony Feng and Eric Rains for suggesting numerous improvements and for many illuminating conversations involving extensions of the results of this paper.
+I also thank an anonymous referee for many helpful comments.
 Thanks to Arul Shankar for pointing out \autoref{corollary:average-rank}.
 I thank Brian Conrad, Jordan Ellenberg, David Benjamin Lim, Anand Patel, and Bogdan Zavyalov for some extremely valuable discussions.
-I would also like to thank K\k{e}stutis \v{C}esnavi\v{c}ius, Aise Johan de Jong, Fran\c{c}ois Greer, Nikolas Kuhn, Bao L\^e H\`ung, Sun Woo Park, Eric Rains, Arpon Raksit, Zev Rosengarten, Will Sawin, Doug Ulmer, Niudun Wang, Melanie Wood, and David Zywina for helpful interactions.
+I would also like to thank Manjul Bhargava, K\k{e}stutis \v{C}esnavi\v{c}ius, Aise Johan de Jong, Fran\c{c}ois Greer, Nikolas Kuhn, Bao L\^e H\`ung, Sun Woo Park, Eric Rains, Arpon Raksit, Zev Rosengarten, Will Sawin, Doug Ulmer, Niudun Wang, Melanie Wood, and David Zywina for helpful interactions.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1656518.